At-EC/At-RTOS/samples/README.md

 ## Kernal_sample
-This codes are use to validate the kernal code cmake gcc build.
+This code uses to validate the kernal code native cmake gcc build.
 It'll execute in the github workflow's action automatically.
 Pushing or pulling a PR will trigger it.